Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Saddle-point representation

-For the theoretical guarantees of the future algorithms, we need to construct a bound on the optimal value of the dual variable in (\ref{eq:dual_problem}).
-It will be obtained by using the properties of an entropy regularization of the optimal transport problem and some additional assumptions on \(r_*\).

-The core idea is to use known bound from \cite{dvurechensky2018computational} on the optimal variable in the regularized case and transfer it into non-regularized case.
+To derive theoretical guarantees of the proposed algorithms, we need to construct a bound on the optimal variable value in the dual problem \eqref{eq:dual_problem}.
+We obtain it by using properties of the entropy-regularized optimal transport problem and some additional assumptions on the barycenter \(r_*\).
+The core idea is to use a known bound from \cite{dvurechensky2018computational,lin2019efficient} on the optimal variable in the regularized case and transfer it into the non-regularized case by going to the limit when the regularization parameter goes to zero.